 The first step is to add the domain that we will use to send emails as a new SES identity.
 Note that it is also possible to just add an email address identity, but in that case, Amazon doesn’t provide DKIM configuration, which is not good for email acceptance.

-• Go to the SES Dashboard, and click on Verified Identities then on Create Identity (be sure to check the region on the top right of the screen if that is important for you)
+(be sure to check the region on the top right of the screen if that is important for you) - Select

-• Select Domain as an Identity Type and enter the domain you want to send emails from
+and enter the domain you want to send emails from - In

 Once all the steps are completed, we should be able to send emails using the domain.